mhe747/dawnboard/matlabsimulink/README.md

     2. The Matlab version that I used R2012b along with Simulink, along with Xilinx ISE 14.7 DSP System Generator.
     3. The Simulink Model file (Xcvr_SSB_AM_2p5.mdl) is THE design file.
 All other files are ancillary files.
     4. You will also need the Xilinx ISE Design Suite for the Xilinx blockset required by the Simulink model.
-    5. In the Xilinx ISE Design Suite, use the Xilinx "Project Navigator" to convert the .xise file into the final .bit file.
+    5. You have to click on the red X as "Xilinx System Generator" icon that is on the top level of the Simulink model.
-    6. The .xise files is created by Simulink model.
+    6. In the Xilinx ISE Design Suite, use the Xilinx "Project Navigator" to convert the .xise file into the final .bit file.
-    7. You have to click on the red Xilinx "System Generator" icon that is on the top level of the Simulink model.
+    7. The .xise files is created by Simulink model.
     8. And then use iMPACT (from the Xilinx ISE) to load the .bit file into the FPGA itself.